 |Released for public use on 1997||1997||1993|

-Form this table, if you are Apple users, have a high-quality requirement and enough storage space, the ACC file format will best suit for you.
+From this table, if you are an Apple user and have a high-quality requirement and enough storage space, the AAC file format will best suit you.

-If you are a habit of using Windows or Android, do not have a high requirement for the quality of audio, and limited in storage space, the MP3 format will best suit you.
+If you are a habit of using Windows or Android, do not have a high requirement for audio quality and limited storage space, the MP3 format will best suit you.

-If you have plenty of ACC files and want to convert MP3 files, you may try EaseUS Video Editor.
-This app can help you turn these two formats easily.
+If you have plenty of AAC files and want to convert them to MP3 files, try EaseUS Video Converter.

-- Support MP4, AVI, WMV, MKV and etc., video format
+- Support MP4, AVI, WMV, MKV, MOV, and other video formats

-On this page, you will learn the difference between ACC and MP3 audio formats, which is suitable for you.
+You learn the difference between AAC and MP3 audio formats.
+If you are an Apple user and need smaller audio files with better quality, the AAC file format is more suitable.
 If you are considering compatibility, then the MP3 is a better option.
-If you are Apple users and need smaller audio files with better quality, choose AAC file format is more suitable for you.
-If you do not know how to convert video to audio, or change audio formats, then EaseUS Video Editor is the best assistant tool for you.
+If you do not know how to convert video to audio, or change audio formats, then EaseUS Video Converter is the best tool.